Having recently been married, I’m struck by the feelings I have noticed coming up for me recently around monogamy.

 One argument I often hear for opening relationships is the inevitability of straying.
 Part of this argument is that we are biologically oriented towards having multiple partners.
 I don’t know if this is true or not but I will say that it there are a lot of biological reactions that I could give into on a daily basis.

-I may want to hurt the guy who cuts me off in traffic or tell my colleague he is an idiot.
+For example, I may want to hurt the guy who cuts me off in traffic or tell my colleague he is an idiot.
 I don’t do this because of the consequences and an ability to manage my emotions.
 Just because something is natural doesn’t mean that we should be allowed to do it.

 I think that the desire to stray is deeper than just some biological impulse.
 I think it is more about the connection two people are creating.
 Sue Johnson, author of Love Sense: The Revolutionary New Science of Romantic Relationships, says this about that desire to have an affair: